Prapthi564/Dashboard-in-a-day/Lab 1 - Accessing and Preparing Data.md

 46. You will only see Australia as shown in the figure.
 By default, Power BI only loads the first 1000 rows.
 Click **Load more** to validate that you have data from the various countries included.

-47.

    ![](Images/powerbi-01-23.png)

-48. You will see the countries (blank), Australia, Canada, Germany, Japan, Mexico, and Nigeria.
+  Now, you will see the countries (blank), Australia, Canada, Germany, Japan, Mexico, and Nigeria.

    ![](Images/powerbi-01-24.png)

-49. Click **OK**.
+47. Click **OK**.

    >**Note**: You can perform various types of filters, sorting operations using the drop-down to verify the imported data.